SollyBunny/matrix/README.md

 `OPTSIZEMIN`: Smallest possible matrix line height
 `OPTSIZEMAX`: Biggest possible matrix line height
 `OPTBUFSIZE`: Circular buffer size for matrix lines
+You can also set the color using the `THEME_COLOR` environment variable

 ## Compiling
 Run `make`